Neur2SP: Neural Two-Stage Stochastic Programming: Preliminaries

 \section{Preliminaries}

-In this section, we briefly introduce the necessary mathematical concepts used in the remainder of the paper.
-For a detailed summary of the notation see Appendix~\ref{app:symbols}.
-We first introduce the \twostocprog{} setting, then describe the MIP formulation for a \relu activation function which is central to the surrogate model we propose in this work.
+We introduce the \twostocprog{} setting and describe the MIP formulation for a ReLU activation function which is central to the surrogate model we propose in this work.
+Appendix~\ref{app:symbols} summarizes the notation used.